What help do I need?

 - Most areas have regular lunch clubs you can join for a small fee.
 Ask your local council if there’s one near you.

-- If your needs are high enough, you may qualify for ‘meals on wheels’ through your local council.
+- If your needs are high enough, you may qualify for meals on wheels through your local council.
 There's usually a charge for this.

 Help with personal care

 Personal care includes things like washing, dressing and using the toilet.
 You can get help with this from a visiting care worker.
 If you need a lot of help and support, you could consider a live-in carer.
 If the council is paying for any of your care (see Getting a care needs assessment) they should arrange this for you, although you may also have the option to arrange it yourself using the budget they offer.
 If you’re paying for your own care, the council should still be able to provide a list of approved home care agencies.
 The Care Quality Commission – the care regulator in England – can also supply a list.

 There are lots of things to consider when arranging home care.
 For more information, see our factsheet Getting care services at home.

 Extra money if you need help to look after yourself